Alfresco/docs-alfresco/federation-services/latest/using/index.md

 * **User Name**: JDBC User Name
 * **Password**: JDBC Password
 * **Driver Class**: The driver for the JDBC database.
 A number of possible drivers are listed here.

   The Database Driver Class supports:
   * com.microsoft.sqlserver.jdbc.SQLServerDriver
   * oracle.jdbc.driver.OracleDriver

-> **Caution**: Ensure that your driver jar file is in the 3sixty-admin/WEB-INF/lib folder at start-up.
+> **Caution:** Ensure that your driver jar file is in the `3sixty-admin/WEB-INF/lib` folder at start-up.

 * **JDBC Url**: Url to connect to the database.
 Each type of database uses a different format.
 Refer to the linked table for formats.

   JDBC Url examples:
   * jdbc:sqlserver://localhost:1433;encrypt=false;databaseName=Objdemo
   * jdbc:oracle:thin:@dos1029ecm01.eng12.ocl:1521:ora

 * **ID Field**: The field (without table name) which will be used to name binaries queried from the database.
 * **Query**: The query to execute.
 All results will be added to the document in the format [tableName].[fieldName]

-> **Note**: The query can insert expresions.
+> **Note:** The query can insert expresions.
 And the query will only return one document.

 #### Buffer Binaries to File System

 This task will buffer files to temporary directory.
-In this case the value of the System Property java.io.tmpdir.
+In this case the value of the System Property `java.io.tmpdir`.
 The task takes a timeout which will fail the document if it does not complete staging in the given amount of time.
 The default is 10 seconds, but for larger files (100+ MB), we recommend 60 seconds.

 #### Convert Array Value To String